globalizejs/globalize/examples/app-npm-webpack/README.md

 # Globalize App example using webpack

+This example demonstrates how to integrate Globalize with Webpack in your Application.
+If you already have an existing Application using Webpack stack, this example should as well provide you guidance on how to integrate Globalize.
-This example focuses on the [Globalize Webpack Plugin][], which automates data loading (CLDR and app messages) during development and automates Globalize compilation and the usage of Globalize runtime modules for production.
-It assumes knowledge of Globalize, npm package manager, and Webpack usage basics.
+It focuses on the [Globalize Webpack Plugin][], which automates data loading (CLDR and app messages) during development and automates Globalize compilation and the usage of Globalize runtime modules for production.
+It assumes knowledge of Globalize, npm, and Webpack usage basics.

 ## Requirements